MasoniteFramework/orm-docs/models.md

 })
 ```

-If there is a record with the username or "Joe" it will update that record and else it will create the record.
+If there is a record with the username of "Joe" it will update that record or, if not present, it will create the record.

 Note that when the record is created, the two dictionaries will be merged together.
 So if this code was to create a record it would create a record with both the username of `Joe` and active of `1`.